 Preload and Zero-Backlash

 Manufacturing tolerances always result in a small amount of play between ball and grooves.
-Preload is an additional tightening torque that eliminates this play.
+Preload is an additional axial pre-tension force that eliminates this play.

 Preload Levels